-In this example, there are some nodes in the bottom layer that have no flow through them.
-Our model would not allow these nodes to restructure, even though one might suspect that, in practice, the nodes would want to.
-We can think of this as modeling a closed market, where dealers may not want to sell to users they are unfamiliar with, unless their own operations are perturbed \cite{potter2009exploring}.
+In this example network, there are some nodes in the bottom tier that have a flow less than their capacity.
+Our model would not allow arcs to be restructured ending at these nodes, even though one might suspect that, in practice, the nodes would want to.
+We can think of this as modeling a closed market, where dealers may not want to sell to users they are unfamiliar with, unless the users they currently sell to have been interdicted \cite{potter2009exploring}.

 We first wish to find cases for interdiction decisions under which the value of the flow will not increase, regardless of restructuring decisions.
 We do so by considering the auxiliary network $D_f = (N, A_f)$ of the optimal maximum flow in the current network.
 We construct this auxiliary network by the following procedure for every $(i,j) \in A$.
 If $x_{ij} < u_{ij}$, then $(i,j) \in A_f$.
 If $x_{ij} > 0$, then $(j, i) \in A_f$.
 Define the corresponding minimum $(s,t)$-cut to be $[U, \bar{U}]$, where a node $i \in U$ if $i$ can be reached from $s$ in $D_f$, and $i \in \bar{U}$ otherwise.
 We consider the type of an arc $(i,j)$ that is allowed to be restructured.
-We start with the case where $i \in \bar{U}$.
+The proof of the lemma appears in Appendix \ref{apdx:pf}.